-WP-ELECTRONICPAYMENTS-1118\1.0
+WP-ELECTRONICPAYMENTS-1218/US\1.0

 Glory Global Solutions is part of GLORY LTD. This document is for general guidance only.
 As the Company's products and services are continually being developed it is important for customers to check that the information contained herein includes the latest particulars.
 Although every precaution has been taken in preparation of this document, the Company and the publisher accept no responsibility for errors or omissions.
 The Company and the publisher accept no liability for loss or damages resulting from the use of the information contained herein.
-This document is not part of a contract or licence save insofar as may be expressly agreed.
+This document is not part of a contract or license save insofar as may be expressly agreed.
 All capabilities and capacity and throughput figures are subject to note/coin size, note/coin quality and process used.
 GLORY is a registered trademark of GLORY LTD. In Japan, the United States of America, and EU.
-All trademarks are owned by the GLORY Limited Group of companies.
-CASHINFINITY and its associated graphical representation are each a registered trademark of GLORY LTD. In Japan, the USA and other countries. © Glory Global Solutions (International) Limited 2018.
+All trademarks are owned by the GLORY Limited Group of companies. © Glory Global Solutions (International) Limited 2018.